Nelumbo nucifera: Use in bioengineering

 Nelumbo nucifera contains some thermal-stable proteins that might be useful in protein bioengineering processes.
 The proteins are characterized by seed longevity used for cell protection and repair under stress.
 There are also several indications that compounds of N. nucifera are used in drug fabrication in human health research for multiple purposes.
 Lotus leaves possess hydrophobic characteristics, attributed to a waxy coat that prevents water from adhering to the surface.
 This attribute has influenced the conception of the "lotus effect" in biomimicry and engineering, guiding the design of materials that resist water and remain self-cleaning.
 Researchers at the National University of Singapore have utilized the water-repelling structure as inspiration for developing eAir, an aero-elastic sensor capable of detecting subtle pressure changes or other environmental stimuli.

 Other uses

 Lotus thread is used to weave a special robe for the Buddha at Inle Lake, Myanmar.

 The distinctive dried seed heads, which resemble the spouts of watering cans, are widely sold throughout the world for decorative purposes and for dried flower arranging.

-In Asia, the petals are sometimes used for garnish, while the large leaves are used as a wrap for food, not frequently eaten (for example, as a wrapper for zongzi).
-Lotus leaves are also used to serve food in various cultures.

 A unique fabric called lotus silk, from the lotus plant fibres, is produced only at Inle Lake, Myanmar, and in Siem Reap, Cambodia.
 This thread is used for weaving special robes for Buddha images called kya thingan (lotus robe).